bleachchyxo/VirtualMachine/VM Networking.md

         ----------------------
          1    pc1    running

-Once our machine is running we can proceed to enter the `ifconfig -a` or `ip -a` commnad again and we will see a new interface created
+Once our machine is running we can proceed to enter the `ifconfig -a` or `ip addr` commnad again and we will see a new interface created

         vnet0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
                 inet6 fe80::fc54:ff:fed1:770  prefixlen 64  scopeid 0x20<link>